 When Ojabo arrived at Ann Arbor, he quickly fell underneath a deep EDGE rotation.
 But the Michigan product didn’t let that discourage him.
 He worked hard behind the scenes and gained valuable experience on the scout team.
 At the end of the 2019 season, he was named Michigan’s Scout Team Player of the Year.
 That work led to game action the following season.

 In 2020, Ojabo played in all six games, mainly as a special teamer.
 Although he only logged 1 tackle, he still gained valuable on-field experience in multiple phases.
 Along the way, he was able to earn Academic All-Big Ten honors.
-This year, however, Ojabo has made it clear that the NFL is in his future.
+In 2021, however, Ojabo made it clear that the NFL is in his future.

-On a team that starts Hutchinson, Ojabo has broken out on his own accord.
+On a team that starts Hutchinson, Ojabo broke out on his own accord.
 That’s not easy to do.
-He logged 11 sacks and 12 tackles for loss in 14 games, and declared for the 2022 NFL Draft after Michigan’s playoff loss to Georgia.
+He logged 11 sacks and 12 tackles for loss in 14 games then declared for the 2022 NFL Draft after Michigan’s playoff loss to Georgia.

 Ojabo has always had the talent.
 In high school, he was compared to Carlos Dunlap by Rivals.
 Ojabo himself tries to model his game after Arizona Cardinals pass rusher Chandler Jones.
 His talent has always been apparent, and in 2021, he applied it better than ever.

-Readiness, of course, is a relative term.
-Is Ojabo ready to go toe to toe with Trent Williams or David Bakhtiari?
-No, probably not.
+Ojabo still has room to refine his game.
 But he’s shown he can win against collegiate opponents on his physical traits alone.
 He’s shown he can apply rushing moves in conjunction with his physical traits.
-And he’s shown that, while he’s still somewhat unrefined, he has the capacity to grow.
+And while he’s still somewhat unrefined, he has the capacity to grow.

-Ojabo is ready to be an NFL player, and each week in 2021, he proved it one more way.
+Ojabo can be a premier pass-rushing threat in the NFL, and each week in 2021, he proved it one more way.
 In a stacked EDGE class, Ojabo could very well have one of the highest ceilings.
-He’s a worthwhile Round 1 investment for a team in need of a blue-chip pass rusher.
+Injury or not, he’s a worthwhile Round 1 investment for a team needing a blue-chip pass rusher.